tmtxt/tmtxt.github.com/_drafts/2021-05-09-mistakes-of-software-developer-overengineering.md

 Right, Overengineering!
 This is a very broad topic.
 I don't want to talk about what it is, how to avoid it.
-I just try to document some examples that I found in real life as a sign of Overengineering so every time I work on something, I know if I'm going in an Overengineering direction.
+I just try to document some examples that I found in real life as a sign of Overengineering so every time I work on something, I will know if I'm going in an Overengineering direction.

 # A multi-purpose API